-Domestic Violence Attorneys in Central Illinois
+Domestic Battery Charges in Illinois

 Domestic violence is a charged issue in the courtroom, and these cases can be intensive for all parties involved.
 Being charged with this crime can instantly turn your life upside down, with many people ready to turn against you without waiting to hear your side of the story.
 The important thing to do after being charged with this offense is to remain calm and remember that there is a place to settle this – the courtroom.

-The Central Illinois domestic violence lawyers of Johnson Law Group can provide the dedicated, trusted legal counsel you need during this difficult time.
+The Central Illinois domestic battery lawyers of Johnson Law Group can provide the dedicated, trusted legal counsel you need during this difficult time.
 We know how seriously this accusation can affect your life, and we work tirelessly to protect the rights and reputations of our clients.

 We encourage you to call us today at (309) 565-8825 to set up a free, no-obligation consultation.